-At Life Healing Center, we recognize the trials and tribulations that lie ahead of individuals who are battling an addiction to cocaine, and we understand how intimidating the journey to recovery can seem.
+At Life Healing Center, we recognize the trials and tribulations that lie ahead of individuals who are battling an addiction to cocaine, and we understand how intimidating attending rehab can seem.
 For over 20 years, we have provided a safe, serene, and supportive environment for those who need help, encouragement, and guidance in overcoming their chemical dependency concerns, including concerns relating to an addiction to cocaine.
 With specialized programming that is also catered to meet the needs of individuals who may be warring against additional struggles, such as healing from a traumatic past or struggling with an intimacy disorder or co-occurring psychiatric condition, Life Healing Center is proud to be a place of personal transformation where each individual is fully supported as he or she taps into the natural process of healing that we believe is inherent in everyone.
 Let the skilled, caring, and empathic staff at Life Healing Center help you start your life anew.

 The Connection between Cocaine Abuse and Trauma